-While I’d love to provide a direct answer of whether or not it’s worth spending money on one of the $95 annual fee Hilton cards to earn the weekend night reward, I’m afraid the math is too subjective to give a “one size fits all answer.
+While I’d love to provide a direct answer of whether or not it’s worth spending money on one of the Hilton Honors Surpass Card to earn a weekend night reward, there’s no one size fits all answer.

 - How much you value Hilton Honors points at

 - How much you value the weekend night reward at, taking into account the expiration date and day of week restrictions